 Applying a cold compress on your feet can naturally relieve swelling and pain.
 Place an ice pack or frozen water bottle on your foot for at least 10 minutes at a time.
 If you have a toe bone spur, place the bag on the top of your toes.

 4 – Vitamins and supplements

 Vitamins and minerals are an important defense against bone spurs.
 If you have osteoarthritis, it is especially important to make sure you are not deficient in calcium.
 Since magnesium and vitamin D are essential for the absorption of calcium, you will also want to be sure your levels are in the optimal range.
 These vitamins can often be obtained through your diet.
 However, if you’re showing deficiencies, speak with your doctor to determine if supplements are right for you.

 5 – Massage therapy

 Massages are useful for naturally relieving and managing pain.
 To alleviate the pain associated with a heel bone spur, a massage therapist might apply a massage to the calf muscles.
 This stimulates blood circulation which causes the calf muscle to relax, putting less strain under the foot.

 For a massage that you can do yourself, use a small ball and roll it on the bottom of your foot.
 This can be done while you’re working at a desk or on the couch watching television.
 Many people follow this method to bring immediate and lasting relief.

-Knowing how to relieve pain and dissolve bone spurs conservatively, you can minimize your chances of surgery.
-Our podiatrists at Arizona Foot Doctors always consider non-invasive, conservative, and effective bone spur treatments first.
+You can minimize your chances of surgery by utilizing these tips to relieve pain and dissolve bone spurs conservatively.
+Our podiatrists at Arizona Foot Doctors always consider non-invasive, conservative, and naturally effective bone spur treatments first.
 Even if you do consider surgery, our podiatrists are there to advise you along the way.
 Speak with us today to evaluate your toe bone spur or heel bone spur.
 Together, we will create a bone spur treatment plan that fits your lifestyle and unique needs.